 - Sept. – LOCAL HUNGER ISSUES featured Larry Sly, Director of the Food Bank of Contra Costa and Solano counties, and Viola Robertson, Director of Benicia Community Action Council

 - ESSAY & POETRY CONTEST (in partnership with Benicia Literary Arts) Creative Benicians wrote how they think the world could be better.
-A booklet of selected works will be published in March.
+A booklet of selected works was published in March.
+Want a copy?
+Email betterworldbenicia(Replace this parenthesis with the @ sign)gmail.com)

-- SEND BEN: A photo events asking Benicians to send a picture of young Ben (for Benicia) near and far, asking friends and family to photograph Ben in interesting places around the world and send the photos back to Benicia by April 16, 2018 for a city-wide display in May, 2018.
-Details: hpcbenicia.org.
+- SEND BEN: A photo event asking Benicians to send a picture of young Ben (for Benicia) near and far, asking friends and family to photograph Ben in interesting places around the world and send the photos back to Benicia by April 16, 2018.
+Photos will be available on this website soon.

 FOR MORE INFORMATION: